-Request for official transcripts must be submitted in writing by student or graduate.
-Cogswell College will provide up to three (3) official transcripts free of charge; thereafter, a $10 fee will be assessed for each additional transcript.
+Request for official transcripts must be submitted in writing by student or alumni.
+A $10 fee will be assessed for each official transcript.
 Any request for transcripts or other official documents can be provided by the Registrar’s Office.

 For Official Transcript Ordering, please follow the link below and you will be redirected to the National Student Clearinghouse Transcript Ordering system. https://www.studentclearinghouse.org/secure_area/Transcript/login.asp?FICEcode=00117700

 For Unofficial Transcript Ordering or Other Documents, please print the Document Request Form or obtain from the Registrar’s Office.
 You must complete and sign and return to the Registrar’s Office via fax, email (can accept e-signature if authenticated), or mail.
 Print the Document Request Form.

 No official documents including official transcripts or diplomas will be released until all financial obligations are met and library materials, equipment, or other college property is returned.